egumasa/BayesMFRM/vignette/spec.md

 	•	"rating_scale" (v0.1) and later "partial_credit".
 	•	model_name
 	•	Optional string used to label compilation and caching.
-	•	If NULL, automatically generate something like "mfrm_<hash>".
+	•	If NULL, automatically generate something like "bmfrm_<hash>".
 	•	cache_dir
 	•	Directory to store compiled Stan models and optionally cached fits.
 	•	refit